 #17.
 Take Care of Your Physical Health

 You might feel low on energy during this time, but don’t let that come at the expense of taking care of your body.

 * Eat right.
 Avoid binging on your comfort food.
 Avoid sugar and energy drinks.
 Eat healthy food and take vitamins.

 * Get enough sleep.
 If you are sleeping too much, try to limit your sleeping hours each day.
 If you’re not sleeping well, try few techniques to help you sleep better like taking a bath before sleep, reading a novel, and putting down your phone an hour before sleep.

-The intensity of your pain might frighten, but remind yourself that it’s normal.
+The intensity of your pain might frighten you, but remind yourself that it’s normal.
 You are grieving.

-But pain won’t last forever.
+But the pain won’t last forever.
 You will not always feel this way.

 We love hearing from you.
 Please share your thoughts with us in the comments below.

 See a typo or inaccuracy?
 Please contact us so we can fix it!

 Like This Post?
 Please Consider Sharing It On Facebook, Twitter, and Pinterest!